Bi-infinite solutions for KdV- and Toda-type discrete integrable systems based on path encodings: Pitman-type transformation maps and path encodings

 (b) We say locally-defined dynamics on $\mathbb{R}^\mathbb{Z}$ given by shift parameter $m$ and maps $(F_n)_{n\in\mathbb{Z}}$ are of \emph{Pitman-type} if $F_n$ is a P-map for each $n\in\mathbb{Z}$. \end{df}

 It will be useful to note for later that if $F$ is a P-map, then so is $F^{-1}$.
-Moreover, although the importance of the condition in (a)(ii) above may not be clear at this point, it represents a natural conservation property in the integrable systems that we are interested in (recall the discussion from Subsection \ref{conssec}), and will be the key to the connection with Pitman-type transformations.
-Towards introducing these, we next define the path encoding of a configuration, and the associated dynamics.
+Moreover, although the importance of the condition in (a)(ii) above may not be clear at this point, it represents a natural conservation property in the integrable systems that we are interested in (recall the discussion from Subsection \ref{conssec} and see also Remark \ref{consrem} below).
+For example, for the original BBS of \cite{takahashi1990}, $a$ will represent $1-2\eta^t_n$ and $b$ will represent $U^t_{n-1}-\frac{1}{2}$, where we recall $\eta^t_n$ is the configuration and $U^t_{n-1}$ is the carrier load arriving at the relevant space-time point (see Subsection \ref{515151} for details), meaning that the conservation of $a-2b$ under the relevant $F$ is equivalent to having the conservation of mass: $\eta^t_n+U^t_{n-1}=\eta^{t+1}_n+U_n^t$.
+Moreover, the conservation property of condition (a)(ii) will be the key to the connection with Pitman-type transformations.
+Towards introducing these, we next define the path encoding of a configuration, which is a certain anti-derivative, and the associated dynamics.
 We recall the space $\mathcal{S}^0$ from \eqref{s0def}.

 \begin{df} (a) The \emph{path encoding} of a configuration $x \in \R^{\Z}$ is a function $S^x\in\mathcal{S}^0$ defined by

 We let $\pi:\R^{\Z}\rightarrow\mathcal{S}^0$ be the map given by $\pi(x)=S^x$, and note that this is clearly a bijection.\\ (b) If $u\in\R^{\Z}$ is a carrier for $x\in\R^{\Z}$, then define the associated path-encoding dynamics $S^x\mapsto\mathcal{T}^u_SS^x$ by setting